 Making the Charm Bag:

-- In the center of the circle, write the rune ANSUZ with blue ink (see right).
+- In the center of the circle, write the rune ANSUZ with blue ink (see below).

 - Charge your items one by one with your intent (the ability to speak eloquently, the ability to move people with your writing, the ability to persuade or win arguments, etc.) and place then on the fabric.